hhvm/user-documentation/guides/hack/23-collections/01-introduction.md

-In addition to supporting the one-size-fits-all `array` collection type, Hack also provides container types for specialized collections such as a vector, map and set.
+In addition to fully supporting the one-size-fits-all PHP [`array`](http://php.net/types.array) container type, Hack allows additional typing to be placed on arrays, and provides a number of classes which implement more specialized collecion patterns.

-## Arrays
+## Array Typing

-Hack supports the traditional PHP mechanism for expressing containers of elements: the array.
-Traditionally, the term "array" in programming languages is thought of as a collection of elements, indexed using consecutive integers (starting at 0 or 1).
-Hack arrays are significantly more flexible than the traditional concept of arrays.

-A Hack array is essentially a dictionary-style collection associating keys with values that maintains insertion order.
-The keys can be either integers or strings; the values can be of any type.
-Arrays are dynamically-sized and grow as needed without requiring a function call to increase their size/capacity.

-In summary, a Hack array is a general purpose container for many different data structures.
-An array is also type-checkable, particularly when you associate a [type argument](../generics/introduction.md) with the array.
+Arrays in Hack behave similarly to [`Generics`](/hack/generics/) in that additional type information may be provided about how they are specialized.
+For example, an unindexed array of strings takes the form `array<string>`.
+Similarly, for indexed arrays, the key type (`int` or `string`) may be specified first, followed by the value type.
+So a dictionary with string keys and floating point values might look like `array<string, float>`.

+Since the value side of an array may itself be an array (or a `Generic` class), type specialization may be nested as with `array<int, array<string, string>>` which is a numerically indexed array containing string dictionaries.

 @@ introduction-examples/array.php @@

 ## Hack Collections

-While arrays provide maximum container flexibility, Hack collections provide maximum readability, along with possible performance benefits and better type-checkability as well.
+While PHP Arrays are extremely versatile, that flexibility occaisionally comes at a cost either in terms of performance, correctness, or readability.
+Hack Collection classes seek to resolve those issues by providing deeply specialized object versions of arrays in the form of common container patterns: [`Vector`](/hack/reference/class/Vector/), [`Map`](/hack/reference/class/Map/), and [`Set`](/hack/reference/class/Set/).

 ### Readability

 Imagine a 3rd party function declared like:

-`function foo(array $arr): void {}`
+`function foo(array<int, string> $arr): void {}`

 Is this `array` a vector-style array with sequential integer keys?
-Is it a `map`-style array with maybe non-sequential integer keys, or string keys?
-What type of values is this array holding?
+Or maybe a `map`-style array with potentially non-sequential integer keys?
+Are the values in this array unique?

 Now imagine this function declaration:

 `function bar(Vector<string> $vec): void {}`

-By looking at the function signature, we know that this function takes a Vector (sequential integer keys) with string values.
+By looking at the function signature, we know those integer keys are ordered and sequential.
+That the actual key number is probably much less relevant that the thing its holding.

+Similarly, if the function declaration were:

+`function bar(Set<string> $set): void {}`

+Then we realize that those integer keys were irrelevant, and that the strings contained in this parameter will all have unique values.

 ### Performance

-By knowing that the container is a vector or map, the runtime can make certain assumptions that allow for possible performance benefits when they are used.
-Also, by providing such constructs as immutable containers, the runtime can save memory by not having to allocate more memory than needed for the container.
+The obvious benefit in `Vectors` and `Sets` are that the keys can be ignored by the runtime.
+For `Vector`s that means layouting out the values contiguously and having fast lookup and iteration based on index.
+In the case of `Set`s it actually means (as an implementation detail) turning the internal structure inside out, using the values as keys (which must be unique), and ignoring the other half of the array pair.
+This is a pattern already available to PHP code, but it removes the cognitive overhead of having to remember that the array is inside out, and does it in a more efficient way than script code is able to do.

 ### Type Checking